The monotone secant conjecture in the real Schubert calculus: The problem of four lines

-If the lines $\G{\ell_1},\, \Blue{\ell_2},\, \Red{\ell_3},\, \ell_4$ are real, then so is \Brown{$Q$}, but the intersection of \Brown{$Q$} with $\ell_4$ may consist either of two real points or of a complex conjugate pair of points.
+Three general lines $\G{\ell_1},\,\M{\ell_2},\,\Red{\ell_3}$ lie in one ruling of a doubly-ruled quadric surface $\Brown{Q}$, with the other ruling consisting of all lines that meet the first three.
+The line $\ell_4$ meets $\Brown{Q}$ in two points, and through each of these points there is a line in the second ruling.
+These two lines, $\B{m_1}$ and $\B{m_2}$, are the solutions to this problem.
+If the lines $\G{\ell_1},\, \M{\ell_2},\, \Red{\ell_3},\, \ell_4$ are real, then so is \Brown{$Q$}, but the intersection of \Brown{$Q$} with $\ell_4$ is either two real points or a pair of complex conjugate points.
 In the first case, the problem of four lines has two real solutions, while in the second, it has no real solutions.